FREE U.S. shipping on orders over $200 for a limited time

 While for 250 years the popularity of blue-willow has gone up and down, it has never gone away.
 Any design theme that ubiquitous is bound to be revisited over and over.
 Don's Calamityware designs are another homage to a robust classic.

 No. The designs of the plate borders and central image of each Calamityware plate are different.
 If you appreciate the notion of “eclectic,” you’ll be delighted.
-But if you are a perfectionist about matching, you should order enough of your favorite Calamityware plate all at one time so all your guests have the same design.
+But if you are a perfectionist about matching, you should order multiples of your favorite Calamityware plate all at one time so all your guests have the same design.

 The color may also vary slightly.
 That's because the items are made in different workshops or at different times using vitreous glazes that vary because of temperature, time, and humidity.
 We like this naturally occurring feature that makes every piece unique.